Events Calendar

 Hasia Diner is a professor of American Jewish History and former chair of the Irish Studies program at New York University.
 She is the author of numerous books on Jewish and Irish histories in the U.S., including the National Jewish Book Award-winning We Remember with Reverence and Love, which also earned the Saul Veiner Prize for most outstanding book in American Jewish history, and the James Beard finalist Hungering for America.
 Diner has also held Guggenheim and Fulbright fellowships and served as Director of the Goren Center for American Jewish History.

-This event is in partnership with Jewish Book Council logo
+This event is sponsored by the Abraham & Freida Hochberg Creative Cultural Fund and presented in partnership with Jewish Book Council logo

 Amram Scholar Series Presents: Hasia Diner